seflless/simple-starter/README.md

 # Simple Starter

-This is a starter project for publishing a simple NPM module.
+This is a starter project for publishing a simple Typescript module.

 ## Features